 If you are making baked custard as we did in this keto recipe, it will set in the oven if you leave it in there until the inserted knife comes out clean.

 If your stirred custard is not setting it means that you have not cooked it long enough to bring it up to the point where it will set.
-You are going to need to use a thermometer to continue testing the temperature of the custard while it’s cooking.
+You are going to need to use a thermometer to continue testing the temperature while it’s cooking.

 When it reaches 180 immediately take it off the stove because the temperature will continue to rise even after you remove it.